RLOpenCatalyst/rg-doc/source/Features.rst

 Users
 ^^^^^
-As an Administrator you can see the "Users" screen to view all users across Research Gateway.
+As an Administrator you can use the "Users" screen to view all users across Research Gateway.
 Click on the “☰” option which is available on the left side header.

 Click on the **Users** menu item to navigate to the Users page.